canonical/ubuntu-cloud-docs/google/google-how-to/gce/launch-ubuntu-desktop.rst

 On your local machine, go to the `Chrome Remote Desktop access`_ page, and you'll see your VM under `Remote devices` on the `Remote Access` tab.
 Select the VM and you will be prompted to input the 6-digit pin that you created in the previous step.

 You might see a window with messages similar to "This session logs you into Ubuntu".
 Select :guilabel:`OK` to close the window.
-If you see a page that says "Authentication is required to create a colour managed device", select :guilabel:`Cancel` to ignore it.
+If you see a page that says "Authentication is required to create a color managed device", select :guilabel:`Cancel` to ignore it.

 You might also see a setup screen that you can follow through by selecting :guilabel:`Start Setup` > :guilabel:`Next` > :guilabel:`Next` > :guilabel:`Start Using Ubuntu`